- Getting Started

 HDDL OpenNESS Integration

 OpenNESS provides support for the deployment of OpenVINO™ applications and workloads accelerated through Intel® Vision Accelerator Design with the Intel® Movidius™ VPU HDDL-R add-in card.
 As a prerequisite for enabling the support, it is required for the HDDL add-in card to be inserted into the PCI slot of the Edge Node platform.
-The support is then enabled by setting the appropriate flag in a configuration file before deployment of the Edge Node software toolkit.
+The support is then enabled by setting the appropriate flag - ‘ne_hddl_enable’ in the ‘/group_vars/all/10-default.yml’ before running OEK playbooks.